toysavi/LinuxFoundationCertifiedSystemAdministratorI/README.md

 This LFCSA course for who never know or never learn about Open Source before and it will contain followning the below curriculum:
 - [0.
 Course Oeverview](Instructions/0.%20Course%20Oeverview.md)
     - What is linux operating system?
+    - What is better Linux or Windows?
+    - Popular Linux distros
 - [1.
 Essential Commands]()
 - [2.
 Operation of Running System]()
 - [3.
 User and Group Management]()